 Self-care looks like acknowledging vulnerabilities and acting on when I need "more."
 Pregnancy and breastfeeding can make women's bodies especially prone to iron deficiency (women are 10 times more likely than men to suffer from low iron levels!), leaving us run-down, weak, and with brittle hair and nails.

 Motherhood doesn't offer built-in break time, and fatigue creeps up more often than I'd like to admit.
 I've been proactively supplementing with Floradix, which is easy on digestion, to help prevent this issue, and take one dose each morning alongside my prenatal and probiotic.
+Flora Health launched a new version called Ferritin+, and it is now available for purchase.

 Self-care looks like a consciously considered babysitter and taking my work out of our home.